distantnative/panel-bar/README.md

 # Usage <a id="Usage"></a>
-Include in your `site/snippets/footer.php` right before the `</body>` tag:
+Include in your `site/snippets/footer.php` (or equivalent) before the `</body>` tag:
 ```php
 <?php echo panelbar::show() ?>
 ```

-Or with the following if you want the panel bar hidden on load:
+If you want the panel bar hidden when the page loads:
 ```php
 <?php echo panelbar::hide() ?>
 ```

-You can toggle the visibility of the panel bar on the right side, if your browser supports Javascript.
-If not, panel bar will simply hide the toggle switch and display the panel bar always.

-**Caching**
-If you want to use caching with Kirby, please make sure to only activate it if the visitor is not a logged-in user (in `site/config/config.php`):
+If you want to use **caching with Kirby**, please make sure to only activate it if the visitor is not a logged-in user:
 ```php
 if(!site()->user()) c::set('cache', true);
 ```